Efficient Water Use

 Northern Water views water efficiency as an integral part of its management strategy with long-range planning that encourages people to be good stewards of water resources.
 The supplemental water that we provide through the Colorado-Big Thompson and Windy Gap projects is diverted from the Colorado River.
 With known pressures on this river system, it is critically important that we make the best use of this resource and support regional water resilience by promoting water efficient and drought tolerant landscapes.

-Built on input from and designed in response to input from our allottees and stakeholders, our Water Efficiency Program provides regional water efficiency services to allottees in order to maximize the value and use of the water we deliver, while doing so in a cost-effective, collaborative and demonstrative manner.
+Built on input from and designed in response to input from our allottees and stakeholders, our Water Efficiency Program is designed to provide information

 We want to ensure we do more with less water and can secure this resource for existing and future generations.